gautamsharad/TestingLearning/README.md

 # TestingLearning
-This repository is created to learn git hub repository structure and process
+This repository is created to learn git hub repository structure and process.
+I will add some files in this repository just to learn and understand the process.